cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

    To achieve this, you need the endpoint URL from the *Implementation* tab
     of the model's deployment page.
 The page also provides sample code to help structure the payload for the deployment.
-You need to manually input a set of parameters to the payload. [sp20-516-252-model-deployment]
+You need to manually input a set of parameters to the payload[@sp20-516-252-model-deployment].

 A sample code using REST API can be found [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-deploy_new.html?linkInPage=true#rest).